mariofv/mariofv/README.md

 ### It’s-a Me, Mario!

-- 🎮 I’m currently working on Crytek as Jr. Gameplay Programmer
+- 🎮 I’m currently working on Deck 13 as Jr. Gameplay Programmer
-- ✏️ I’m currently learning how to draw.
+- ✏️ I’m currently learning how to draw pixel art.
 - 💬 Ask me about videogames, I love to discuss about them!

 <br>